rdkcentral/rdk-halif-avsync/docs/pages/av-sync.md

 ```

 ### Data Structures and Defines
-Refer the 'Files' sections: <a href="files.html">Files</a>
-- SoC vendors should refer to the header files under the 'soc' directory for API implementation.
+SoC vendors should refer to the header files under the 'SoC' directory for API implementation.
-- For RDK level implementation refer to the header files under the 'rdk' directory.
+Refer the '<a href="files.html">Files</a>' section: https://github.com/rdkcentral/avsync-halif/blob/rdk-dev/include/SoC/avsync.h